 "There won't be a magic fix for the next race weekend, but we're pushing to steadily bring gains over the up-coming races, to hopefully move us closer to the front of the pack.
 Until then, we need to maximise each opportunity and make the most of the package we have.
 So, there are various challenges ahead of us, but that's something we relish and is when a team really shows its true spirit.
 Lewis and George are making an important contribution to the overall effort, providing feedback, spending time in the simulator and working together to help push us forward.
 Now we head back to Melbourne for the first time since 2020 and will be racing in Australia for the first time in three years - that's too long for a city and country that are so passionate about F1.
 We're looking forward to seeing the fans and the new track layout which promises more overtaking opportunities and faster lap times".

-The first two races of this World Championship have lifted the spirit at Ferrari, giving the Maranello team and all its fans an engaging and unstoppable enthusiasm.
-Enrico Gualtieri, Ferrari F1 engine manager claims:
+The first two races of this World Championship have lifted the spirits at Ferrari, giving the Maranello team and all its fans -the tifosi- a sense of engaging and unstoppable enthusiasm.
+Enrico Gualtieri, Ferrari F1 engine manager, claims:

 "It was difficult to foresee such a good thing after two races, which were an important reward for all of us.
 There is satisfaction and desire to do.
 So many people have worked with passion for this project and to get these results right away has been fantastic, but we know that the road is still very long: we will have positive or difficult moments, we must remain united, without relaxing.
 I hope for a team that fights in all circumstances and with the right attitude, in every grand prix weekend.
 This year would be significant, to honour the history of the Scuderia on its 75th anniversary.
 Charles Leclerc and Carlos Sainz are both very attentive and sensitive, they have great analytical skills and are very good at picking up and feeding back to the engineers their feelings, particularly the way they deliver power, driveability and feedback on the individual changes we propose.
 That sensitivity is really valuable to us.
 We put thermodynamic efficiency at the heart of the project, i.e. the efficiency of converting energy from fuel to mechanical energy that reaches the crankshaft.
 The contribution of our innovation partner Shell was invaluable in the process, given the introduction of the new E10 fuel this year.
 We have pushed the introduction of innovations, pushed programmes to the limit and taken all the necessary risks to reach the targets we set ourselves.
 On this point I cannot answer.
 The improvement in reliability, the limits of which we are still understanding, is continuous.
 Work will also continue on the ERS, which will be homologated in September ahead of its regulatory freeze until 2025: "The increase in performance will be less than in 2021, when we changed the architecture of the system.
 Today we are working on optimising the package already in the car".

-Finally, also David Sanchez, head of vehicle concept Scuderia Ferrari, in anticipation of this new race weekend declares:
+Additionally, David Sanchez, Head of vehicle concept at Scuderia Ferrari, in anticipation of this new race weekend declares:

 How useful is the data from the last time we raced there (2019) in preparing for this race given that the new cars are very different?